 On reception of a message from a client, the floor control server MUST check whether it understands all the mandatory ('M' bit set) attributes in the message.
-If the floor control server does not understand all of them, the floor control server SHOULD send an Error message, as described in Section 13.8, with Error code 2 (Authentication Failed).
+If the floor control server does not understand all of them, the floor control server MUST send an Error message, as described in Section 13.8, with Error Code 4 (Unknown Mandatory Attribute).
 The Error message SHOULD list the attributes that were not understood.